-When we arrived to Jerome the Spirit Room was overflowing with people as a live band churned out some country western music.
+When we got to town the Spirit Room was overflowing with people as a live band churned out some country western music.
 We couldn’t help ourselves and ended up closing out the night there.
 It was a blast.

-Jerome is the perfect place to just get out and walk.
-There’s no shortage of window shopping opportunities.
-From artwork and crafts to Jerome’s very own hot sauce shop.
-They even have a kaleidoscope store that is a must see.
+The city begs to be explored and is the perfect place to just get out and walk.
+There’s no shortage of window shopping opportunities or hole in the wall shops.
+From artwork and crafts to their very own hot sauce shop.
+They even have a kaleidoscope store that is like nothing we’ve ever seen.

-We had a great time here.
-The bar tender was great and happy to talk about his story and history of Jerome.
+Wicked City was a solid watering hole with good people and good drinks.
+The atmosphere and decor were spot on.
+The bar tender was great and happy to talk about his family history here.
 They have a plethora of local beers on tap as well as wine and sangria.

-They have a ton of board games and we highly recommend playing Disturbed Friends, especially with a table full of strangers.
+There’s a good assortment of board games and we highly recommend playing Disturbed Friends, especially with a table full of strangers.

 We enjoyed the vibe and easily met some fellow travelers to hang out with for the rest of the night.
 This is the kind of place that Sedona lacks and why we prefer to stay in Jerome when mountain biking Sedona’s trails.

 As you’re facing the Wicked City pub, to your left you’ll see the narrow cobble stone Hill Street that takes you up to the Jerome Grand Hotel.

 Right in the heart of town next to the Fire

 The town is littered with old machinery, cars, and tons of other antiques making this a must-see destination.
 Hours are 9-5 daily.